Absolute Extrema on Finite Closed IntervalsIn Exercises 21–36, fi... | Channels for Pearson+

 1

-Step 3: Evaluate the function at the endpoints of the interval [-1, 3].
-Calculate f(-1) and f(3) using the appropriate piecewise expressions.
-These values will help determine the extrema.
+Since h'(x) = (1/3)x^(-2/3) is never zero, there are no critical points where the derivative is zero.
+However, check where the derivative is undefined.
+In this case, h'(x) is undefined at x = 0, which is within the interval [-1, 8].

-Step 4: Check for critical points within the interval.
-Since the function is piecewise linear, it doesn't have any critical points where the derivative is zero.
-However, the point where the piecewise function changes, t = 0, should be evaluated as it might be an extremum.
+Evaluate the function h(x) at the endpoints of the interval and at any critical points found.
+Calculate h(-1), h(0), and h(8).

-Step 5: Compare the values obtained at the endpoints and the point t = 0 to determine the absolute maximum and minimum values.
-The largest value will be the absolute maximum, and the smallest will be the absolute minimum.
-Graph the function over the interval [-1, 3] and mark the points where these extrema occur, including their coordinates.
+Compare the values obtained from evaluating h(x) at x = -1, x = 0, and x = 8 to determine the absolute maximum and minimum values.
+These values will indicate the absolute extrema on the interval [-1, 8].

 Verified video answer for a similar problem: